GSA/fcsm/resources/conferences/2020-research-policy.md

 <p>Travel restrictions and warnings had enormous and immediate effects on
 the U.S. transportation system.
-The Bureau of Transportation Statistics (BTS) realized from anecdotal evidence that the speed and magnitude of change placed a premium on daily and weekly statistics rather than the Bureau’s traditional focus on annual and monthly statistics.
+The Bureau of Transportation Statistics (BTS) realized from anecdotal evidence that the speed and magnitude of change placed a premium on daily and weekly statistics rather than the Bureau's traditional focus on annual and monthly statistics.
 The premium on timely statistics also demanded rethinking of deliberative data quality processes.
 Preliminary estimates were becoming more important than ever just as the stable trends that